Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 Quick Answer

 Ontario probate on a $1.5M estate is $21,750 — calculated as 1.5% on everything above $50,000.
 This widow holds a $600,000 home (sheltered by the principal residence exemption), a $700,000 Muskoka cottage with $450,000 of embedded capital gain, and $200,000 in non-registered investments.
-The cottage gain hits the tiered inclusion rates: 50% on the first $250,000 and 66.67% on the remaining $200,000, producing $258,340 of taxable income and approximately $138,290 in capital gains tax at Ontario's top combined rate of 53.53%.
-An alter ego trust (available at 65+) could hold the cottage outside the estate, eliminating the $21,750 probate fee — but trusts pay 66.67% inclusion on all gains (no $250,000 tier), face a 21-year deemed disposition, and cost $3,000–$7,000 to set up plus $1,000–$2,500 per year to maintain.
-The net savings after trust costs are marginal at best and negative in many scenarios.
+Canada's capital gains inclusion rate is a flat 50% in 2026 (the proposed June 2024 increase to 66.67% above $250K was cancelled in March 2025), so the cottage gain produces $225,000 of taxable income and approximately $120,440 in capital gains tax at Ontario's top combined rate of 53.53%.
+An alter ego trust (available at 65+) could hold the cottage outside the estate, eliminating the $10,500 of probate on the cottage portion — but trusts cost $3,000–$7,000 to set up plus $1,000–$2,500 per year for T3 filings, face a 21-year deemed disposition that can trigger the gain while the settlor is still alive, and lose the individual graduated brackets on any retained income.
+With the trust-rate inclusion penalty cancelled, the trust math is tighter than it used to be, but cumulative costs still typically exceed the probate saving on cottage-only structures.

 Talk to a CFP — free 15-min call